 - Hollywood Voodoo: Averted as the voodoo-practicing Minerva has no spells, carries no voodoo dolls and doesn't battle with Baron Samedi.
 That doesn't however stop her from being a hauntingly creepy character.

 - Literal Metaphor: Lampshaded.
-Kelso is interviewing a local regarding the murder charge against Jim.
-The lady remarks that he chose a rather "unconventional way to exit the closet."Kelso: With a bang.
+Kelso is interviewing a local woman regarding the murder charge against Jim.
+The lady remarks that Jim chose a rather "unconventional way to exit the closet."Kelso: With a bang.

 Lady: (laughs) Literally!